Khilesh17/youtube-project/Theory/Building Youtube.md

 const cachedFunction = useCallback(function, [depencencies])
 ```

+The useCallback hook is commonly used in production-level code in React applications where performance optimization is crucial, especially in scenarios involving passing callbacks to child components.

+- Optimizing Child Components: When passing callbacks to child components as props, useCallback can be used to memoize these callbacks.
+This ensures that the callbacks are only recreated if their dependencies change, preventing unnecessary re-renders of child components.

 ## Que: useRef Hook.
 Why we use it and In Production level where we use it ?
 Ans: useRef is a React Hook lets you reference a value thats not needed for rendering.